mritools/fast_upfirdn/README.md

 # separable n-dimensional convolution using CuPy

-The core low-level function implemented here is an equivalent of scipy.signal.upfirdn but with support for both CPU (via [NumPy]) and GPU (via [CuPy]).
+The core low-level function implemented here is an equivalent of ``scipy.signal.upfirdn`` but with support for both CPU (via [NumPy]) and GPU (via [CuPy]).

 This function can be used to implement a wide variety of separable convolution-based filtering operations on n-dimensional arrays.
-A subset of functions from scipy.signal, scipy.ndimage and scikit-image built on top of fast-upfirdn are provided in the [cupyext] library.
+A subset of functions from ``scipy.signal``, ``scipy.ndimage`` and ``scikit-image`` built on top of fast-upfirdn are provided in the [cupyext] library.

+The version of ``upfirdn`` here supports several signal extension modes.
+These have been contributed upstream to SciPy and are available there for SciPy 1.4+.
+A few additional keyword-only arguments are present in the present implementation that do not exist in SciPy.
+These should be considered experimental and subject to change.

 **Requires:**

 - [NumPy]
 - [CuPy]  (>=6.1)
 - [SciPy]  (>=0.19)

 Optional (for testing/development):